Suspect in Wisconsin teen’s abduction ordered to stand trial

 Jayme told police that on the night she was abducted, she awoke to her dog’s barking, then woke her parents as a car came up the driveway.
 Her father went to the front door as Jayme and her mother hid in a bathtub, according to the complaint.
 Jayme told police she heard a gunshot and knew her dad had been killed.

-Patterson — dressed in black and wearing a facemask — broke down the bathroom door.
+Patterson — dressed in black and wearing a facemask — broke down the bathroom door, according to the complaint.
 He taped Jayme’s mouth, hands and ankles before pulling her out of the bathtub and shooting her mother in the head, the complaint said.

 He dragged Jayme outside, threw her in the trunk of his car and drove off, according to the complaint.